-The second step in the experience is a touch tour, which normally takes place around half an hour before the show and lasts for around 15-20 minutes.
-A Touch Tour allows blind or partially sighted people an opportunity to explore the set and props, to gain a clearer picture of the show.
+The second step of the experience is a touch tour, which takes place around 30-60 minutes before the show and lasts for around 15-20 minutes.
+A Touch Tour gives blind or partially sighted people an opportunity to explore the set and props in order to gain a clearer picture of the show.

 The Arena Theatre has three options for you to experience Audio description.